Easy Graham Cookie Crust

 - Place in preheated oven and bake at 350 degrees for about an hour (some ovens take 1 hour and 10 minutes).
 It cooks just like a regular cheesecake, you’ll see it’s done when the top is set but still a bit jiggly when moved.

-- Place cheesecake on wire rack to cool 10 minutes, then transfer to the freezer for an additional 30-40 minutes to fully set up.
+- Place cheesecake on wire rack to cool 20-30 minutes, then transfer to the freezer for an additional 30-40 minutes to fully set up.
+(If you cool it in the fridge instead of the freezer, cover with plastic wrap first.
+It will take about 3 hours in the fridge to set up).

 - While you’re waiting for your cheesecake to cool, go ahead and make your cranberries: Pour your cranberries, water and honey into a medium sized pot on medium heat.
 Stir frequently and bring to a boil-about 5 minutes.
 (If the cranberries are frozen, it’ll take just a touch longer for them to thaw).